durazy/solo-stuff/README.md

-# Some things I worked on in my free time
+# Some of the mini things I worked on in my free time